aam29dc/cxmatrix_cpp2/README.md

 	//constructor
 }
 ````
 Reference Qualifiers for member functions, invoked for rvalues (&&) or lvalues (&).
 Can have either both r/l-values or neither (regular function) only.
+An lvalue is an object(int,...), and a rvalue is a value (32).
 ````c++
 class C {
 public: